trilinos/ForTrilinos/doc/infrastructure.rst

 ForTrilinos wrappers are tightly coupled to the Trilinos API, so upstream changes require new releases of ForTrilinos.
-Since the wrapper generation is dependent on SWIG-Fortran capabilities, changes there will also affect the ability to rebuild ForTrilinos wrappers.
-(Note that SWIG is always optional;
+Since the wrapper generation is dependent on SWIG-Fortran capabilities, changes to SWIG may also affect the ability to rebuild ForTrilinos wrappers.
+Note that SWIG is always optional;
-the version here simply denotes the version used to generate the included wrappers.)
+the version here simply denotes the version used to generate the included wrappers.

 The version scheme is based on semantic versioning:
 - Major version numbers with Trilinos and minor versions of SWIG-Fortran (since